Pontificia Universidad Católica Argentina

 Buenos Aires is the capital of Argentina and is located on the Río de la Plata.
 It is a 500-year old cosmopolitan city renowned for its cuisine, architecture, and rich cultural and historical heritage.
 Each neighborhood has its own characteristics and style; for example, San Telmo is famous for tango, La Boca for its colorful houses, and Recoleta for its ornate cemetery, museums, and parks.
 Buenos Aires has a temperate climate with mild winters and hot summers.
 It’s important to keep in mind that Argentina’s seasons are opposite of the U.S. because they are in the southern hemisphere.
 Read the Buenos Aires information that UCA provides to international students.

 UCA is a private university located in the Puerto Madero neighborhood, on the banks of the river.
 The neighborhood is lively with an assortment of theaters, restaurants, and museums.
 The university is one of the most modern urban campus in Argentina and has several schools and faculties, among them Journalism and International Relations.
-Approximately 13,000 students attend the Buenos Aires UCA campus and there are 200-300 international students enrolled each semester.

 Please keep in mind that Argentina is on the Southern Hemisphere academic calendar which means that KU's Fall semester is their Spring semester and vice versa.
+The KU Fall semester is their Semester II and KU Spring semester is their Semester I.